liske/mqttstray/README.md

 This project provides a small python script which builds system tray icons from messages on MQTT subscribtions.
 The icons are build combining SVG template files and the [jinja2 template](http://jinja.pocoo.org/docs/templates/) processor to render images depending on the MQTT message payload.
 The payload needs to be JSON encoded.

+I developed *mqttstray* to get the measurements of my CGM to my GNU/Linux desktop.
+See also the [xDrip](ex/xDrip/) example.

-## Usage
+## Setup

 - create a python virtual env
 - install missing dependencies within the env
-- create a configuration
+- create configuration file and SVG template(s)

 ## Configuration

+The main configuration file is `${XDG_CONFIG_HOME}/mqttstray/config`.

 ### MQTT

-The main configuration file is `${XDG_CONFIG_HOME}/mqttstray/config`.
-It requires to contain a section for the MQTT connection:
+The configuration file requires to contain a section for the MQTT connection:

 ```
 [_MQTT]